-I was speaking at a Start Up Grind event earlier today (fabulous networking events by the way – please do go join a group!) and was asked what are my three key takeaways for entrepreneurs to think about as they start up and grow their businesses.
+I was speaking at a start up event this week and was asked what are my three key takeaways for entrepreneurs to think about as they start up and grow their businesses.

 In short: learn to sell, ask for help, and self care.
 A business with no sales is not a business (or at least it is a very precarious business)…ask for help because you simply can’t embark on this journey and be successful without some help along the way…and self-care because you need to look after you in this entire process – put your own oxygen mask on first to enable you to do what you want to do first and foremost…and then help others.

 I’ll talk about self care another day, and you can find some tips about selling and asking for help in my other posts (links above), but it got me thinking that in addition to these three key points, something else is really, really, really important…and that’s your “Truck File”.

 What on earth’s a Truck File I hear you ask?
 Pretty much just what it says on the tin…a file full of all the information you need on your company so that if you were to be hit by a truck and couldn’t work, there is, in one file, all the information needed for someone else to run your business.
 Quite frankly, it’s simple common sense, but it’s not commonly done!

 And believe me, businesses can and do fail without them.
 I know that from bitter experience.
 I had been asked to take on an interim role in a high growth technology company and on my first day I asked for the Truck File (a commonly used term from my investment days).
 Blank looks all around.
 No truck file, no safe and secure repository of all the necessary company information.
 Nothing.

 Grumpily accepting the current position, I asked them to collate key information fast, it really had to be a priority.
 They said they would do it start of the following week.
 Not ideal, but I ran with it, not wishing to throw my weight around too much on the first day…